777Ricky/DomainTracker/README.md

-## **A free opensource domain tracker with a breakdown of which countries players connected with for each domain**
+## **A free opensource domain tracker with a breakdown of which countries players connected with for each domain versions 1.13+**

 > **Command usage: /domaintracker <MM/dd/yyyy>** **permission: domaintracker.admin**